-The ICA provides a framework for determining whether an investor is non-Canadian, whether an investment is an acquisition of control by the non-Canadian, and whether the investment relates to a Canadian business.
+The ICA provides a framework for determining whether an investor is non-Canadian, whether an investment is an acquisition of control by a non-Canadian, and whether the investment relates to a Canadian business.

-The ICA defines a non-Canadian as an individual, a government or an agency thereof, or an entity that is not Canadian.11
+The ICA defines 'non-Canadian' as an individual, a government or an agency thereof, or an entity that is not Canadian.11

 An individual is a Canadian under the ICA if she or he is a Canadian citizen or a permanent resident 'who has been ordinarily resident in Canada for not more than one year after the time at which she or he first became eligible to apply for Canadian citizenship'.12

 An entity is Canadian if it is Canada-controlled.
 The determination of whether an entity is Canada-controlled is more complex and is determined by applying Part V of the ICA.
-Subject to additional rules applicable to SOEs, cultural businesses and investments that may be injurious to national security (discussed below), an entity is Canada-controlled if:
+Subject to additional rules applicable to SOEs, cultural businesses and investments that may be injurious to national security (discussed below), the ICA stipulates certain presumptions regarding the determination of whether an entity is Canadian-controlled.